Context-aware Decoder for Neural Machine Translation using a Target-side Document-Level Language Model: Results and Analysis

 \subsection{\textsc{pmi} correlation analysis}

-We have demonstrated in \S~\ref{sec:contrastive_test} the effectiveness of \textsc{pmi} as a measure of a valid translation given context using contrastive tests.
-To gain a deeper insight into how well \textsc{pmi} conveys semantic connection of the current sentence and its context, we investigate the correlation of \textsc{pmi} between source and target and provide some analysis and visualization.
+In \S~\ref{sec:contrastive_test} we have confirmed the effectiveness of \textsc{pmi} as a measure of a valid translation given context using contrastive tests.
+To gain a deeper insight into how well \textsc{pmi} conveys semantic connections between the current sentence and its context, we analyze the correlation of \textsc{pmi} between source and target sentences.